The Course will run over eight weeks online. There are two separate blocks being offered. When enquiring please state if AM or PM preferable.

 What is it?

-Content will consist of 6 modules delivered over 7 sessions.
-The live Zoom sessions will be 2 hours and run weekly.
+Content will consist of 6 modules delivered over 8 sessions.
+The live Zoom sessions will be 2 hours 30 mins to include a break and will run weekly.

 Each module will contain a combination of: